-■ Wi-Fi is accessible across the entire operation including fields, pastures, and similar remote areas ■ Wi-Fi is accessible throughout the main operation buildings and immediate surrounding area I can access the internet via a cellular/mobile network only Other
+- I can access the internet via a cellular/mobile network only - Other © 2021 Connected Nation | All Rights Reserved ■ Wi-Fi is accessible across the entire operation including fields, pastures, and similar remote areas ■ Wi-Fi is accessible throughout the main operation buildings and immediate surrounding area

-100%

-Satisfaction in the Agriculture Sector

-Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+Satisfaction in the Agriculture Sector Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
 This chart shows the percent of agricultural producers who state that their internet service meets or does not meet their needs.

-Reasons for Dissatisfaction This chart shows the various reasons why local agricultural producers report being dissatisfied with their current internet service.
+This chart shows the various reasons why local agric current internet service.